“Why is the crew looking at me all weird?” My‑re asked Vomarian over the banging and hammering on the Unsinkable III.

 My‑re glared daggers.

 “Anyway, they’re all male…I think.
 I suspect the gods would know the difference.
 That left you.
 Plus, the bonus of being female.
-Your display really sealed the deal.
+Your display sealed the deal.
 It’s been a very long time since I’ve seen the anatomy of a woman, so I had to sear the image of your-”

 “And I’m going to stop you there,” My‑re interrupted and held up her hands.